Pettantva/IT-case/README.md

 npm initi (package)

-dependencies in oacjage: express, body.parser and mongoose
+dependencies in package: express, body.parser and mongoose

 node app to run in carshop